basraah/allianceauth/docs/installation/auth/gunicorn.md

 For UNIX sockets add `--bind=unix:/run/allianceauth.sock` (or to a path you wish to use).
 Remember that your web server will need to be able to access this socket file.

-For a TCP address add `--bind=127.0.0.1:8001` (or to the address/port you wish to use, but I would strongly advise against binding it to an external port).
+For a TCP address add `--bind=127.0.0.1:8001` (or to the address/port you wish to use, but I would strongly advise against binding it to an external address).

 Whatever you decide to use, remember it because we'll need it when configuring your webserver.